resourced/resourced/docs/contributors/README.md

 **Q: What is the general architecture?**

-ResourceD has 3 components: Reader, writer, and HTTP server.
+ResourceD has 3 components: Reader, Writer, and HTTP server.

 * Reader scrapes information on your server and returns JSON data.
 Each reader runs in its own goroutine.